-There is some evidence to indicate that an early term assessment of teaching/learning (between Weeks 3 and 8) is one of the most recommended formative approaches to improve the educational environment for your students.
-McGowan & Osguthorpe (2011) demonstrated that when faculty conduct early term assessments and make pedagogical adjustments, students perceive positive improvements in their learning as shown in higher teacher evaluations at the end of the semester than they were in the middle of the term.
+There is some evidence to indicate that an early term assessment of teaching and learning, conducted between weeks 3 and 8, is an effective approach to improve the educational environment for your students.
+McGowan & Osguthorpe (2011) found that when faculty conducted early term assessments and made pedagogical adjustments, students perceived positive improvements in their learning as shown in teacher evaluations that were higher at the end of the semester than they were in the middle of the term.

 Gather Quality Feedback

-Gathering early term student feedback can be a powerful tool for better understanding students’ experiences in order to make adjustments to a course before the semester is over.
+Gathering early term student feedback can be a powerful way to give students agency in their learning while enabling you to make timely course adjustments before the semester is over.
 We recommend that you ask for feedback between weeks 3 and 8 in the semester after the students have completed and received feedback on an assessment in the course (e.g. exam or major assignment).

-If you’ve been frustrated by the amount (or lack thereof) and vagueness of students’ comments, use these suggestions to get better quality student comments that are more actionable.
+If you’ve been frustrated by vague or limited feedback, use these suggestions to get better quality student comments that are more actionable.

 - Frame questions about the course or your teaching around what is helping students learn rather than what they like or dislike (e.g. they may dislike frequent homework but it’s helping them learn the course content).